 Newswise — Washington D.C. – Experts are recommending future strategies for reducing sodium content in foods, increasing potassium intake, and bolstering consumer acceptance of lower-sodium foods.

-The recommendations — which stemmed from a March 13 Expert Dialogue on Sodium Reduction and Public Health held by IAFNS — appeared in a recent issue of the peer-reviewed Journal of Food Science.
-They come just as the U.S. Food & Drug Administration issued a second round of voluntary targets for reducing sodium in the food supply.
+The — which stemmed from a March 13 Expert Dialogue on Sodium Reduction and Public Health held by IAFNS — appeared in a recent issue of the peer-reviewed Journal of Food Science.
+They come just as the U.S. Food & Drug Administration issued a second round of for reducing sodium in the food supply.

 According to the authors, sodium reduction efforts in foods for improving public health require activities and strategies in: (1) data collection and monitoring; (2) regulatory efforts; (3) food technology and safety; and (4) consumer understanding and education.